HNBR O-Rings (Hydrogenated Nitrile)

 Overview

 HNBR (Hydrogenated Nitrile Butadiene Rubber) is the premium upgrade to standard NBR.
-By hydrogenating the nitrile polymer, HNBR gains significantly improved temperature resistance, ozone and weathering resistance, and mechanical strength while retaining excellent oil and fuel compatibility.
+By hydrogenating the nitrile polymer chain, virtually all double bonds are removed, giving HNBR significantly improved temperature resistance, ozone and weathering resistance, and mechanical strength — while retaining excellent petroleum oil and fuel compatibility.

-HNBR is the material of choice for oil & gas downhole seals (NACE MR0175 compliant grades), automotive air conditioning and fuel injection systems, and high-pressure hydraulic cylinders where NBR would fail due to heat or ozone exposure.
+HNBR is the material of choice for oil and gas downhole seals (NACE MR0175 / ISO 15156 compliant grades for H₂S sour gas service), automotive air conditioning and fuel injection systems where ozone resistance is critical, and high-pressure hydraulic cylinders where standard NBR would fail due to heat or fatigue.

 Material Properties